marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 +++
 author = "Marc Singleton"
-title = "Workflow Managers in Data Science: Nextflow and Snakemake" date = "2024-07-01" summary = "A tutorial on designing a data analysis pipeline and automating it with Nextflow and Snakemake." tags = ["pipeline", "snakemake", "nextflow", "python", "bash", "tutorial"]
+title = "Workflow Managers in Data Science: Nextflow and Snakemake (draft)" date = "2024-07-01" summary = "A tutorial on designing a data analysis pipeline and automating it with Nextflow and Snakemake." tags = ["pipeline", "snakemake", "nextflow", "python", "bash", "tutorial"]